felipe-mr1/final-reality-felipe-mr1/README.md

 and select a target to attack.
 Once it's the enemy turn the user has to click 'next' to continue the game and the computer will attack a random enemy.

+It's important to note that once you pick a team and select start the computer will load the game for about six seconds, it's NOT bugged.

 Jerarquia de Clases (Spanish)
 ---